nlimpert/crosscut/guideline.rst

    Rebase
    -----------------------------------------------------------------------------

-   .. internal:: The :bash:`git rebase` lets you rewrite the history in many
+   .. role:author:: The :bash:`git rebase` lets you rewrite the history in many
       ways.
 Commits may be reworded, rearranged, "squashed" (unite multiple commits) or removed.
 We use the rebase mainly in two cases.